1983 Indianapolis 500: First half

 Rookie Teo Fabi took the lead from the pole position and led the first 23 laps.
 A. J. Foyt, who earlier in the week had attended his father's funeral, dropped out early with a broken transmission u-joint linkage.
 At almost the same time, George Snider, Foyt's other team car, dropped out with ignition failure.
 Both Foyt cars were out just beyond the 50-mile mark.
+This would be Foyt's only IndyCar race of 1983 because a few weeks later while practicing for the NASCAR Firecracker 400 at Daytona, Foyt would have a serious accident that would shatter 2 vertebrae in his back, ending his 1983 racing season.
 After showing speed early, Fabi dropped out with a bad fuel gasket.
 During an early pit stop, the refueling mechanism failed, and fuel spilled around the car, but it did not ignite.

 On lap 81, Johnny Parsons spun in front of Mario Andretti in turn one.
 Both cars crashed hard into the outside wall.
 It was Andretti's first ride at Indy with Newman/Haas Racing, and yet another misfortune for him at the 500.

 Second half

-First half contender Bobby Rahal dropped out with a punctured radiator.
+First half contender who led his first ever laps at the speedway, Bobby Rahal, dropped out with a punctured radiator.
 The lead in the second half was maintained by Tom Sneva and Al Unser Sr. Sneva's teammate Kevin Cogan, as well as Geoff Brabham were also running near the top five.

 On lap 172, Tom Sneva led with Al Unser Sr. second.
 Sneva was right behind the lapped car of Mike Mosley when his pit crew put out the sign board for him to make his final pit stop.
 Seconds later, Mosley spun right in front of Sneva coming out of turn one and crashed into the outside wall.
 Mosely suffered a bruised foot in the wreck.
 Sneva veered to the inside and narrowly avoided the incident.
 Mosley's notable "Indy jinx" continued, and it would be his final lap at the Speedway - he was killed in a traffic accident less than a year later.

 With the yellow out, Sneva pitted the next time around, his final scheduled pit stop of the day.
 Al Unser Sr. was also in the pits.
 Unser had a much faster pit stop, electing not to change tires, and came out in the lead.
 Sneva was now second.